Measuring Active Learning performance in the real world

-To demonstrate the potential savings of Humanloop's active learning technology Black Swan provided Humanloop with a historical dataset that had already been labelled at random by their team.
+To demonstrate the potential savings of Humanloop's active learning technology Black Swan provided Humanloop with a historical dataset that had already been labeled at random by their team.

-The question we wanted to answer was: how much better would the performance have been if the team had labelled using intelligent data selection on the Humanloop platform.
+The question we wanted to answer was: how much better would the performance have been if the team had labeled using intelligent data selection on the Humanloop platform.